Biden urges Russia to cease military attack on Zaporizhzhia power plant

 Leaders urge Russia to cease hostilities

-Mr Zelenskyy has accused Moscow of resorting to “nuclear terror” and wanting to “repeat” the Chernobyl disaster after he said Russian forces shot at a nuclear power plant.
+Mr Zelensky has accused Moscow of resorting to “nuclear terror” and wanting to “repeat” the Chernobyl disaster after he said Russian forces shot at a nuclear power plant.

 The two leaders urged Russia to cease hostilities and “allow firefighters and emergency responders to access the site.”

-Mr Zelenskyy, in a video message after the attack, has accused Moscow of resorting to “nuclear terror” and wanting to “repeat” the Chernobyl disaster.
+Mr Zelensky, in a video message after the attack, has accused Moscow of resorting to “nuclear terror” and wanting to “repeat” the Chernobyl disaster.

 “No country other than Russia has ever fired on nuclear power units.
 This is the first time in our history.
 In the history of mankind.
 The terrorist state now resorted to nuclear terror,” he said.